lizzieinvancouver/bayesianflowsexample/README.md

-Example of simple Bayesian workflow.
+# Example of simple Bayesian workflow

 See the example via example.html